Graph-ICS/Graph-ICS/readme.md

 - Go to the download folder and click on the opencv....exe you downloaded.
-- Set the path where you want to extract the package (D:\lib\).
+- Set the path where you want to extract the package (C:\Graph-ICS\lib). (path may differ if you downloaded the project to a different path)
 - Extract the files.
-- A opencv folder will be created on D:\lib\
+- A opencv folder will be created on C:\Graph-ICS\lib
-- Make sure you add the build path to the environment variables (D:\lib\opencv\build).
+- Make sure you add the build path to the environment variables (C:\Graph-ICS\lib\opencv\build).

-6.2.
+7.2.
 BUILDING OF OpenCv BINARIES with MSVC:
 Follow the same Steps like on 5 with following changes:

-- For 5.1 create a Folder OpenCv with a subfolder “bin” (recommended on D:\lib\).
+- For 7.1 create a Folder OpenCv with a subfolder “bin” also in the lib folder of the downloaded project
 - For 5.2 Download the OpenCv from https://opencv.org/releases.html,
     select sources.
 - Move the Zip file to the OpenCv folder